 Determining the length of the instruction word in a RISC is a very important matter, and one that is worth a considerable amount of thought.
-For additional flexibility you can utilize a variable-length instruction set instead - like most CISC machines - at the expense of additional-and more complicated-instruction decode logic.
+For additional flexibility you can utilize a CISC machine instead, at the expense of additional-and more complicated-instruction decode logic.
 If the instruction word is too long, programmers will be able to fit fewer instructions into memory.
 If the instruction word is too small, there will not be enough room for all the necessary information.
 On a desktop PC with several megabytes or even gigabytes of RAM, large instruction words are not a big problem.
 On an embedded system however, with limited program ROM, the length of the instruction word will have a direct effect on the size of potential programs, and the usefulness of the chips.